-Monstrous Women II: A Feminist Approach to Myth and Magic
+Monstrous Women: A Feminist Approach to Myth and Magic

 This intensive, online writing workshop explores the theme of monstrous women in literature and myth.
-(NOTE: Participation in Monstrous Women I is NOT a requirement for this class.
-The modules include all NEW material.)
-Each module throughout the course focuses of a certain subset of women such as Goddesses or Witches, but it doesn’t take long to see that these women refuse to stay in their prescribed roles.
+Each module throughout the course focuses on a certain subset of women such as goddesses or witches, but it doesn’t take long to see that these women refuse to stay in their prescribed roles.
 The women selected for this workshop are magical in many different ways and, as such, defy definition.
 There are the queens, who also happen to be witches.
-There are the mothers, who also happen to be goddesses.
+There are mothers, who also happen to be goddesses.
 There are tragic figures, women transformed, and femme fatales.
 They all have stories to be told.
 And you will be the ones to tell them.

 The characters for this course have been selected from a broad scope of public domain works ranging from classical literature such as The Odyssey to fantastic tales such as The Wonderful Wizard of Oz.
 We will explore goddesses and queens, monsters and mothers, soothsayers and shapeshifters.
 From the familiar to the obscure, these monstrous women seduce and beguile, pushing writers to take a closer look at the labels pasted on women who behave badly— whether they are supernatural or not.